AlibabaCloudDocs/cms/intl.en-US/Host monitoring/Metrics.md

 Calculation method: total - free. |
     |Host.mem.actualused|The memory used by users.|byte|Calculation method:     -   When MemAvailable exists in the /proc/meminfo file: total - MemAvailable.
     -   When MemAvailable does not exist in the /proc/meminfo file: used - buffers - cached.
 **Note:** The calculation result is more accurate in CentOS 7.2, Ubuntu 16.04, or their later versions that use the new Linux kernel.
-For more information about MemAvailable, see [commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773). |
+For more information about MemAvailable, visit [commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773). |
     |Host.mem.freeutilization|The percentage of available memory.|%|Calculation method:     -   When MemAvailable exists in the /proc/meminfo file: MemAvailable/total × 100%.
     -   When MemAvailable does not exist in the /proc/meminfo file: \(total - actualused\)/total × 100%. |
     |Host.mem.usedutilization|The memory usage.|%|Calculation method:     -   When MemAvailable exists in the /proc/meminfo file: \(total - MemAvailable\)/total × 100%.